TSH is a screening tool, not a diagnosis

 A normal TSH can coexist with low free T3, poor conversion, or active Hashimoto's.
 The full picture requires free T4, free T3, reverse T3, and TPO/TgAb antibodies.

 Most hypothyroidism in women is autoimmune.
 Antibodies can drive symptoms for years before TSH shifts.
-Treating the immune pattern — not just the number — changes the trajectory.
+Treating the immune pattern, not just the number, changes the trajectory.

 TSH, free T4, free T3, reverse T3, TPO antibodies, thyroglobulin antibodies.
 Alongside: ferritin (iron is essential for thyroid peroxidase activity), selenium, zinc, vitamin D, fasting glucose and insulin, a full inflammatory picture.
-When Hashimoto's is present, gut permeability and food sensitivities are part of the assessment — the autoimmune trigger almost always runs through the gut.
+When Hashimoto's is present, gut permeability and food sensitivities are part of the assessment, the autoimmune trigger almost always runs through the gut.

 Selenium and zinc for conversion and antibody reduction.
-Iodine cautiously, and only when deficiency is confirmed.
+Iodine cautiously and only when deficiency is confirmed.
 Iron repletion when ferritin is low.
 An anti-inflammatory protocol and gut repair when Hashimoto's is active.
 Stress management, because cortisol suppresses TSH and impairs T4-to-T3 conversion directly.

 Therapies I'd likely use

 Yes, and this is one of the most common presentations I see.
-A normal TSH doesn't rule out thyroid dysfunction — it rules out the most severe form of it.
+A normal TSH doesn't rule out thyroid dysfunction.
+It rules out the most severe form of it.
 Free T3, reverse T3, and antibodies tell a more complete story.

 Levothyroxine is T4-only.
 If you're not converting it well to active T3, you'll still feel hypothyroid despite normal-looking labs.
-Adding T3 — as compounded T4/T3 or liothyronine — often makes a significant difference.
+Adding T3, as compounded T4/T3 or liothyronine, often makes a significant difference.
 So does optimizing ferritin, selenium, and inflammation.